Historic Aberdeen gardens finally to be turfed after revamp

 Aberdeen City Council said preparatory groundworks had started to allow turf to be laid in a "couple of weeks".

-The council initially said grassing the area could follow February's Spectra light festival.
+The council initially said UTG grassing the area could follow February's Spectra light festival.

 However, cold and wet weather in early spring delayed the work.